syThe0P/Entertainment-portal/README.md

-# Entertainment-portal
+# front_template2_v1.2_webProject
-This is a website on entertainment.
+Basic front-end of an entertainment website